ibm-cloud-docs/dl/responsibilities.md

 | Task | {{site.data.keyword.IBM_notm}} Responsibilities | Your Responsibilities |
 |----------|-----------------------|--------|
 | Identity and access | {{site.data.keyword.IBM_notm}} provides the function to restrict access to resources through the IBM Cloud console and REST APIs.  | The Customer is responsible for managing access to resources through IBM Cloud Identity and Access Management (IAM). |
 {: caption="Table 3.
-Responsibilites for identity and access management" caption-side="top"}
+Responsibilities for identity and access management" caption-side="top"}

 ## Security and regulation compliance
 {: #security-compliance}